jimford91/Motorola/README.md

 The FileServiceImplTest does not cover all possible scenarios with the lock across all methods, however it does catch the key and edge scenarios across a couple of the methods.
 Implementing these methods would have just been a "Copy Paste Change" job and to save time I decided to skip them.

+There is very limited Javadoccing.
+I was focused on getting the solution done but usually I would add more documentation, both inline where needed and javadoccing on methods.